 One of the fantastic things about a bowl of good fried rice is that the eggs are golden and soft.
-The trick to achieving this is by cooking the scrambled eggs first then set it aside.
+The trick to achieving this is by cooking the scrambled eggs first then setting it aside.
 Only to be added back into the pan with the rest of the ingredients just before serving.

 - STEP 1.
-Whisk eggs in a bowl then pour into a hot pan with a good amount of oil (about 1 tablespoon) to ensure it does not stick at any stage.
+Whisk eggs in a small bowl then pour into a hot pan or wok with a good amount of oil (about 1 tbsp) to ensure it does not stick at any stage.

 - STEP 2.
 Slowly push the eggs around the pan with a spatula and as soon as it has taken shape, and not fully cooked through, take it out and set aside.
 Like images #1 and #2 above.
 This literally takes about 10 seconds so keep both eyes on the eggs!

 Then the rest

 - STEP 3.
 In the same pan, add 1 tablespoon of oil in a wok or frying pan and saute diced onions and minced garlic until soft and slightly golden.

 - STEP 4.
-Add Chinese sausage slices and white parts of the sliced spring onions/scallions.
+Add the Chinese sausage slices and white parts of the sliced scallions.
 Saute for about 2 minutes on medium heat.

 - STEP 5.
 By now, the pan is smelling delicious and the sausages have released it's heavenly oils and turning slightly golden.
-Push the ingredients to the edges of the pan to make way for rice.
+Push the ingredients to the edges of the pan to make way for leftover steamed rice.
 Like image #5 above.
 Turn the heat up to high.

 - STEP 6.
 Stir fry for about 1 minute on high heat (keep at this heat for remaining steps).
 You will have to use the flat side of a spatula to push down clumps of rice.
-Now, add soy sauce, salt and pepper.
+Now, add soy sauce, salt and ground white pepper.